minprog/cs50x-1718-1819/support/04 Anonymize/00 Valgrind - Anonymize.md

 Debug the program `numbers.c` so that valgrind shows no errors on completion.
 The program `./numbers` expects one command line argument, your name.
 Once it starts, it will welcome the user, get the users favourite numbers from a `.txt` file, and then reads those numbers out to the user.

-For this assignment you don’t have to worry about the user input.
+For this assignment you don't have to worry about the user input.
 You may assume that the user will input only their first name.

 ### Hints